 Generally, a sample representing about three-eighths of the NHIS responding households is made available for use in MEPS.
 A subsample of these households is then drawn for MEPS interviewing.
 Because the MEPS subsampling has to be done soon after NHIS responding households are identified, a small percentage of the NHIS households initially characterized as NHIS respondents are later classified as nonrespondents for the purposes of NHIS data analysis.
-This actually serves to increase the overall MEPS response rate slightly since the percentage of NHIS households eligible for MEPS is slightly larger than the final NHIS household-level response rate and some NHIS nonresponding households do participate in MEPS.
-However, as a result, these NHIS nonrespondents who are MEPS participants have no NHIS data available to incorporate into analyses with MEPS data.
+This actually serves to increase the overall MEPS response rate slightly since the percentage of NHIS households designated for use in MEPS (all those characterized initially as respondents from the NHIS panels and quarters used by MEPS for a given year) is slightly larger than the final NHIS household-level response rate and some NHIS nonrespondents who are MEPS participants have no NHIS data available to link with MEPS data.